Home-Control9000/Slide-curtain-HomeSeer-integration/README.md

 I bought a Slide smart WIFI curtain by this Dutch company: https://nl.slide.store/ You can control it with a APP on Android and IOS (iPhone) devices.
-This is done with a Cloud connection which is working well but i needed local control because this is more reliable and faster.
+This is done with a Cloud connection which is working well but i needed local control from my homeautomation system because this is more reliable and faster.
+I integrated this in my HS4 HomeSeer system but it will also run on HS3 systems.

 The guys from Slide build a local API.
-You can activate it by request joining the Slide Beta Program by sending a E-mail to support@slide.store:
-You will receive a 'Getting started document and some Postma JSON examples
+You can activate it by request joining the Slide Beta Program by sending a E-mail to support@slide.store You will receive a 'Getting started document and some Postman JSON examples.

+--
 Slide Local API (Beta)

 Getting started